 A visit to Palawan, Philippines

-These cliff sides hold a secret.
+These island cliff sides hold a secret.
 There is an ingredient that is believed by many to hold a number of medicinal benefits.
 These include anti-aging properties and the ability to improve concentration.
 It is even said to increase libido.
 This elusive ingredient can fetch anywhere from $2,500 to $10,000 per kilogram.
 So what is it you ask?

 Related Content: Filipino Street Food: 15 Must eats for the Traveling Foodie